ivangsa/ivangsa.github.io/src/content/articles/arcadia/002-ddd-problem-space-vs-solution-space.md

 This is not a technical distinction.
 It is a business one.

+Not every piece of your business deserves the same investment.

+Some things you do are what make you different.
+Clients choose you because of them.
+These are worth every hour of discovery and design.

+Other things keep the lights on.
+Billing, notifications, user accounts.
+Critical, yes.
+But not what clients are paying for.
+A good implementation is enough here.

+And some things you should not build at all.
+Off-the-shelf solves them.
+Your energy is better spent elsewhere.

+DDD calls these core subdomains, supporting subdomains, and generic subdomains.
+The core is where your competitive advantage lives.
+Supporting subdomains enable the core but are not unique to you.
+Generic subdomains are solved problems.

 ## Arcadia Editions

 Arcadia Editions is a specialty retailer of limited-edition board games.
 I use it as a showcase domain for ZenWave Platform and event-driven architecture.